 PROPOSED 2041 OCP CONCEPT - April 2011 draft the waterfront, will contribute to tourism and economic development, drawing visitors and businesses to the city.
 The city's finite land area will necessitate that the open space system meet multiple community objectives and play a critical role in the city's environmental health and resiliency to climate change.
 The urban forest, parks, natural areas and waterways all play a role in the quality of the urban environment and can provide other services such as stormwater management, food production, and alternative energy generation.
-Focusing on increasing the diversity of the types and functions of parks and open spaces will contribute to the city's sustainability and, at the same time, enrich people's daily experiences. c bjective To protect and improve the City's environmental health, ecological integrity and opportunities for the community to experience nature. oncepts Healthy Ecological Network - Protect and enhance a diverse, connected, and functioning ecological network.
+Focusing on increasing the diversity of the types and functions of parks and open spaces will contribute to the city's sustainability and, at the same time, enrich people's daily experiences.
+Objective To protect and improve the City's environmental health, ecological integrity and opportunities for the community to experience nature.
+Concepts Healthy Ecological Network - Protect and enhance a diverse, connected, and functioning ecological network.
 Ecological Design - Integrate ecological attributes into the City's built and cultivated landscapes.
 Pollution Prevention - Proactively implement best management practices to protect and improve water, air and soil quality.
 Strong Partnerships for Ecological Gain - Collaborate with the community and senior governments to protect and restore environmental health and ecological integrity.
 Great Nature Experiences - Make it easy and enjoyable for the community to experience nature.
 Adapting for Change - Use best available science and practices to better equip the City to adapt to climate change.
 Staff Rationale The open space and public realm system supports physical activity and social engagement, provides links for alternative forms of transportation, facilitates child and youth development, contributes to tourism and economic development, and contributes to the city's environmental health and resiliency to climate change Richmond's location - at the point where the Fraser River meets the Pacific Ocean - means that the island City is located within some of the most productive ecosystems in the world.
-The Richmond community depends upon its local ecosystem and broader environment to provide its daily socio- economic needs - growing food, supplying water and clean air, and providing material resources.
-Increasing growth places higher demands on already stretched ecological resources.
+The Richmond community depends upon its local ecosystem and broader environment to provide its daily socio-economic needs - growing food, supplying water and clean air, and providing material resources.
+Increasing growing fload, supplying water and clean air, and providing material resources.
+Increasing growing holes higher demands on already stretched ecological resources.
 Research on ecological sustainability indicates that the worldwide use of resources is exceeding the Earth's capacity to renew and replenish them.
-"If everyone lived like an average Canadian, we would need 4 Earths to support current lifestyles."
-At the same time, awareness is growing that communities are likely to experience significant impacts from changing environmental conditions.
-Key concerns exist regarding the impacts of climate change (e.g., sea level rise, increasing storm intensity and frequency) and the reduced availability of current core dependencies (e.g., fossil fuels, food supply).
-In order to conserve the City's valuable ecological resources and be prepared for changing environmental conditions, 6 key concepts have been identified: Healthy Ecological Network, Ecological Design, - Pollution Prevention, Strong Partnerships for Ecological Gain, Great Nature Experiences and Adapting for Change.
-Adapting for Change Addressing each of these in concert will help move us towards a robust and functioning ecological network woven throughout the City.
-I. Social Inclusion Objective To facilitate development of a more socially sustainable city, recognizing the needs of all citizens with the intent of enhancing their physical, mental and social well being.
+"If everyone live like an average Canadian, we would need 4 Earths to support current lifestyles."
+At the same time, awarenees is growing that communities I. Social Inclusion Objective woven throughout the City.
+To facilitate development of a more socially sustainable city, recognizing the needs of all citizens with the intent of enhancing their physical, mental and social well being.